Pakistan at a glance

-- disseminating evidence, such as the Voices from Women report, at all forums (both governmental and other organisations) on the links between working equines and human development
+- disseminating evidence, such as the Voices from Women report on the links between working equines and human development

-- working directly with government livestock departments through hosted Brooke teams to ensure the inclusion of equines in their livestock welfare programs and initiatives
+- working directly with government livestock departments to ensure the inclusion of equines in their livestock welfare programmes and initiatives

-- adding topics on equine diseases and management in the training curriculum through the Animal Husbandry In-service Training Institute.
+- adding topics on equine diseases and management to veterinary training curriculums.

 We operate in partnership with a variety of organisations to extend the range and impact of our work.